GwynnN7/Cortana/README.md

 - **Telegram Bot**

 Each module is booted by the **Bootloader** and runs in a thread.
 Then the **Kernel** waits for any call from the modules.

+**CortanaClient** is a standalone program that handles the communication with a Desktop Computer.

 The *user* will start an interaction with the **Kernel** through the **Input Interfaces**